asutherland/tabdrome/README.md

 Firefox quit for some reason:
 1. Go back to the base case step 1 or 2.
 Firefox forgot about Tabdrome when it quit.

+### Alternate Running ###

+There's now a Makefile!
+It's got the following super cool targets you can use like so:
+* `make npm-build`: Avoid having to laboriously type `npm run build` like a sucker.
+Build results show up in build/.
+* `make webext-build`: Create an .xpi from the contents of build/.
+You have to have built the "npm-build" target already, or you could...
+* `make build`: This does both of the above things!
+(More properly, webext-build could depend on npm-build, but sometimes you want to modify the contents of build/ manually.)